creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-02-05-Topology-AwareUncertaintyforImageSegmentation.md

 *Figure 2: Overview of the method*

-The proposed framework $$M_{\phi}$$ take in input the original image and the likelihood output of a given segmentation network $$F_{\theta}$$.
+The proposed framework $$M_{\phi}$$ takes in input the original image and the likelihood output of a given segmentation network $$F_{\theta}$$.
 It is composed of a first module, named Probabilistic DMT (Prob.
 DMT) which goal is to capture the intra-structural uncertainty.
 The second module is designed to capture the inter-structural uncertainty.

 ##  Probabilistic DMT